The Miami Heat have only been around since the 1988-89 campaign, but they already have a rather rich history in the NBA.

 While Hardaway may have been Miami’s best pure scorer in the ’90s, Mourning was the team’s most dominant player.

-Zo originally joined the Heat via free agency during the summer of 1995.
+Zo made the headlines of several Heat news outlets when he joined Miami via free agency during the summer of 1995.
 It didn’t take long for Pat Riley to pair Hardaway with the big man, and immediately, the two experienced success together.

 Mourning was far from refined on the offensive end, but he still managed to average over 20 points per game in three of his seven seasons during his first stint in South Florida.
 He was also one of the NBA’s best defensive players, leading the league in blocks twice and overall representing an impenetrable force on the interior.